hypernym-studio/frame/README.md

 ### add

-- Type: `(process: Process, options?: ProcessOptions) => Process`
+- Type: `(process: Process, options?: ProcessOptions): Process`

 Adds a specific process to the frame update cycle.

-By default, the process will be executed only once, but you can configure it to repeat by enabling a `loop: true` option, continuing until it is explicitly stopped.
+By default, the process will be executed only once.

 ```ts
 frame.add(process, options)